Engee documentation

 Here:

-• type is the type into which the value is to be converted.
-If var is a complex number, the base real type is specified.
-For example, econvert(Float32, Complex{Int16}(1 + 2im)) will return Complex{Float32};
+• type — the type to convert the value to.
+If 'var` is a complex number, the base real type is specified.
+For example, econvert(Float32, Complex{Int16}(1 + 2im))`returns `Complex{Float32};

-• rounding_mode - rounding method (RoundDown, RoundUp, RoundNearest, RoundNearestTiesAway, RoundToZero);
+• rounding_mode' — rounding method (`RoundDown, RoundUp, RoundNearest, RoundNearestTiesAway, RoundToZero);

 esum(x1, x2, out_type, overflow=true, rm=RoundDown)